-Although color printers are relatively affordable these days, many people only print in black, especially in the commercial environment.
-A lot of offices only need to print invoices and receipts, so why pay more for a color printer?
+Although color printers are relatively affordable, many people only print in black, especially in the commercial environment.
+Many offices only need to print invoices and receipts, so why pay more for a color printer?
 Monochrome printers often have room for a bigger ink or toner cartridge, giving you a higher page yield, so you don't have to replace the cartridge as frequently.

 Laser printers are usually the preferred choice for black and white printing, as they typically print faster.
 That said, inkjet printers are more versatile, and those with an ink tank system can often match or surpass the page yield of their laser counterpart.
 The main downside of a monochrome printer is that it's severely limiting, as you can't print in color even if it's just occasionally, so you need to be sure that you won't need color printing in the future.

 If you want a printer with an even faster printing speed, check out the HP LaserJet Enterprise M507dn.
-While it doesn't have a scanner and it has fewer connectivity options than the Canon imageCLASS MF445dw, it has a lower cost-per-print, and it prints faster.
-Plus, its input tray can hold up to 650 sheets, which is almost double that of the Canon.
-It yields more pages, and it has two high-yield toner cartridge sizes, but it doesn't accept third-party cartridges.
+While it doesn't have a scanner and has fewer connectivity options than the Canon imageCLASS MF445dw, it has a lower cost-per-print, and it prints faster.
+Plus, its input tray can hold up to 650 sheets, almost double that of the Canon.
+It yields more pages and has two high-yield toner cartridge sizes, but it doesn't accept third-party cartridges.
 Unfortunately, it doesn't have an app, it doesn't support Bluetooth or Wi-Fi, and you can't print via AirPrint or Mopria Print Service.

-If you want a monochrome printer with an excellent scanner, go with the Canon, but if you want a printer that can print incredibly quickly, get the HP.
+If you want a monochrome printer with a great scanner, go with the Canon, but if you want a printer that can print incredibly quickly, get the HP.

 Feb 26, 2021: Updated text for clarity and accuracy.

 Jan 08, 2021: Minor text and structure changes, no change in recommendations.